Jghaba/TheNecessaryProject/OverviewProject.md

 # ------------------------------------------------------------------------------------------------------

-# 1. docker compose up -d --build -> build the Docker Containers
+# 1. docker compose up -d --build -> build the Docker Containers -> test mode at this point